-What is the Two Factor Theory?
+What is the Herzberg Two Factor Theory of Motivation?

 This theory, also called the Motivation-Hygiene Theory or the dual-factor theory, was penned by Frederick Herzberg in 1959.
 This American psychologist, who was very interested in people’s motivation and job satisfaction, came up with the theory.
 He conducted his research by asking a group of people about their good and bad experiences at work.
 He was surprised that the group answered questions about their good experiences very differently from the ones about their bad experiences.

 Based on this, he developed the theory that people’s job satisfaction depends on two kinds of factors.
-Factors for satisfaction (motivators/satisfiers) and factors for dissatisfaction (hygiene factors/ dissatisfiers).
+Factors for satisfaction (motivators / satisfiers) and factors for dissatisfaction (hygiene factors / dissatisfiers).

 Performance, recognition, job status, responsibility and opportunities for growth all fall under motivators/ satisfiers.